a god to a non-believer

 "I know we’ve gone over this three times already," Steve begins with a wry smile, "but we all know how slow on the uptake I am.
 Bruce, if you would?"

 Bruce outlines the path they intend to take on the raid.
 All of the supermarkets, convenience stores, and restaurants are devoid of food—those places were the first to be scoured in the chaotic aftermath—so now they pillage vending machines and residential homes and apartment complexes.
 They’re covered a lot of area around Midtown and have recently started pushing further south to what used to be Downtown.
 Each raid is getting longer and longer.
 It makes Steve nervous, as he can tell it makes Logan and Phil and Natasha nervous.
+They all know that this lifestyle is not sustainable, in the long run.

 "Hey, cowboy," Tony says quietly once Bruce is done.
 He touches his rough fingers to Steve’s wrist and steps into the space created by Steve’s slumped shoulders.
 "This ain’t our first rodeo, and it won’t be our last."